crypt0rr/kb/content/tools/framework/impacket/secretsdump-py/index.md

   -ntds NTDS            NTDS.DIT file to parse -resumefile RESUMEFILE
                         resume file name to resume NTDS.DIT session dump (only available to DRSUAPI approach).
 This file will also be used to keep updating the session's state
-  -outputfile OUTPUTFILE
+  -skip-sam             Do NOT parse the SAM hive on remote system -skip-security        Do NOT parse the SECURITY hive on remote system -outputfile OUTPUTFILE
                         base output filename.
-Extensions will be added for sam, secrets, cached and ntds -use-vss              Use the VSS method instead of default DRSUAPI -rodcNo RODCNO        Number of the RODC krbtgt account (only avaiable for Kerb-Key-List approach) -rodcKey RODCKEY      AES key of the Read Only Domain Controller (only avaiable for Kerb-Key-List approach) -use-keylist          Use the Kerb-Key-List method instead of default DRSUAPI -exec-method [{smbexec,wmiexec,mmcexec}]
+Extensions will be added for sam, secrets, cached and ntds -use-vss              Use the NTDSUTIL VSS method instead of default DRSUAPI -rodcNo RODCNO        Number of the RODC krbtgt account (only avaiable for Kerb-Key-List approach) -rodcKey RODCKEY      AES key of the Read Only Domain Controller (only avaiable for Kerb-Key-List approach) -use-keylist          Use the Kerb-Key-List method instead of default DRSUAPI -exec-method [{smbexec,wmiexec,mmcexec}]
                         Remote exec method to use at target (only when using -use-vss).
-Default: smbexec
+Default: smbexec -use-remoteSSMethod   Remotely create Shadow Snapshot via WMI and download SAM, SYSTEM and SECURITY from it, the parse locally
+  -remoteSS-remote-volume REMOTESS_REMOTE_VOLUME
+                        Remote Volume to perform the Shadow Snapshot and download SAM, SYSTEM and SECURITY -remoteSS-local-path REMOTESS_LOCAL_PATH
+                        Path where download SAM, SYSTEM and SECURITY from Shadow Snapshot.
+It defaults to current path

 display options:
   -just-dc-user USERNAME